What is accessibility?

 Increasing and decreasing text size

-You can adjust the size of text in your browser, most popular browsers use the following keyboard shortcuts:
+You can adjust the size of the text in your browser, most popular browsers use the following keyboard shortcuts:

 Increase text size